Berkxp/WebSleuth/README.md

 .

 ## Whois Lookup 🔍
+This function make a whois lookup in the site's url returning the info bellow:

+- Domain
+- Registrator
+- Creation Date
+- Expiration Date
+- Owner's Name
+- Owner's Email
+- Phone

-This function make a whois lookup in the site's url, but in python, works in Windows, Linux, MacOS idk.
+but in python, works in Windows, Linux, MacOS idk.

-Usage: ```python websleuth.py -u 'site's url' -wL```
+- Usage: ```python websleuth.py "site's url" -wL```

+## Sql Injection Scan 💉
+This function is a lot helpful to wlack Hat and white hat Hackers, because he scans a site to found probably Sql Injection vulnerable Subdomain, the subdomains that he scans is a little, but i will increase in future.

+- Usage: ```python websleuth.py -u "site's url" -S```

+## Help
+Bellow is the options resumed's, you can find these info's typing "python websleuth.py -h" in Terminal, Help:

+Usage: websleuth.py [-h] [-u URL] [-S] [-nS] [-s] [-o] [-wL]

+[+] Tool for Web Scan

+Options:
+  -h, --help            show this help message and exit -u, --url URL         Url that will be scanned.
+  -S, --sqli-scan       Scan for known vulnerabilities on the target URL.
+  -nS, --nmap           Make a Nmap Scan in Site's IP.
+  -s, --subdomain-scan  Search for interesting dir's in url.
+  -o, --osint           Osint the Nickname.
+  -wL, --whois-lookup   Make a Whois Lookup on url.